grusin/csharphomematic/README.md

 # C# homematic IP API
-C# interface to homematic ip smart home IoT devices, just wrote it beacause I hate writing software in "IDE" that does no support syntax highlihting or debugging or generaly anything that just give you QA.
+C# interface to homematic ip smart home IoT devices.

-This is very new code, just few days old, so i did not have time polish it up.
+This is very new code, just few days old so it changes quite quickly - lots of refactoring, so if you follow this development expect a lot of changes in next few weeks.

 Requirements:
 - XML API addon
-- Raspberymatic compiled with mono support (git the latest version, menu gconig and select mono support; make dist and flash; - manual in progress)
+- Raspberymatic compiled with mono support (you need git the latest version of raspberymatic, do make menuconig and select mono support; make dist and flash to sdcard, restore the backup of your devices, you should be able to sftp .exe files to your rpi3)

-Suported devices in generic mode (developer needs to iterate over channels and datapoints of each of devices)
+Suported devices in generic mode (developer needs to iterate over channels and datapoints of each of devices, so it's a bit akward way)
--  Homematic IP - well tested
+-  Homematic IP - all devices - well tested
 -  possibly even older Homematic devies, I do not see reason why they would fail to work, the XML API is the same for both

 Supported in Temp Control Mode: